 Complete and submit your child's application through Ravenna by clicking here.
 If you already have a Ravenna account, you may simply login to your account.

 Once the application has been submitted, you will have access to the additional required forms.
 The nonrefundable application fee is $125.
 However, if you are applying for financial assistance, the nonrefundable application fee is $50.
 Please contact Jacquie Wilson, the Director of Enrollment if paying the application fee presents a difficulty for your family and we will waive the application fee.

-For applicants living outside of San Diego, the Secondary School Admission Test (SSAT) may be more readily available than the ISEE.
-Therefore, we also accept results from the SSAT.
+We also accept results from the Secondary School Admissions Test (SSAT).
 Parker’s school code for the SSAT is 3266.
 You may register for the SSAT by clicking here.
-In order to be given priority consideration, the last date that applicants may take the SSAT is February 2, 2019.
+In order to be given priority consideration, the last date that applicants may take the SSAT is February 1, 2020.

 Please note that either test is acceptable and we do not have a preference for one test over the other.

 Students applying to the 10th, 11th, or 12th grades may submit either the ISEE, SSAT, PSAT, Pre-ACT, SAT or ACT.